From Sleepless to Slumber Baby Sleep Series

 - Other factors: tongue tie (tends to affect breastfed babies more), reflux, and hindmilk/foremilk imbalance.

 This is what you’re up against, Mama.
 So, don’t feel bad if your baby isn’t sleeping through the night as quickly as other babies.
-We just have to be proactive and correct some of these issues.

 5 Ways to Get a Breastfed Baby to Sleep Through the Night